 Feel free to share the pictures on Pinterest, or to save them for later reference.
 You’ll see a Pin button when you hover in the upper left-hand corner of the picture and there are more collages to pin at the bottom of the post.

-I came across this article – Shade Plants: 15 Garden Greats to Grow in Full or Partial Shade and I thought it had a good list of additional plants.
-And, more along the lines of native or forest type plants.
+I came across this article – Shade Plants: 15 Garden Greats to Grow in Full or Partial Shade and I thought it had a good list of additional plants, more along the lines of native or forest type plants.
 The writer has a quirky style and I think you might find it entertaining as well as informative.
 Again, be sure to do your research if you’re concerned about invasive or aggressive species in your area.

 As always, thanks a bunch for stopping by!
 Please make yourself at home and hang out for awhile in the gardens.
 I’d love to hear from you, so be sure to leave a comment and tell me about your shade garden or ask a question.